hermangroup/docs/merchants/technical.rst

 https://github.com/MetacoSA/NBitcoin

-NBitcoin is the most complete Bitcoin library for the .NET platform, and has been patched to include support for Dash.
-It implements all most relevant Bitcoin Improvement Proposals (BIPs) and Dash Improvement Proposals (DIPs).
-It also provides low level access to Dash primitives so you can easily build your application on top of it.
+NBitcoin is the most complete Bitcoin library for the .NET platform, and has been patched to include support for Historia.
+It implements all most relevant Bitcoin Improvement Proposals (BIPs) and Historia Improvement Proposals (DIPs).
+It also provides low level access to Historia primitives so you can easily build your application on top of it.

 - Platform: .NET